QuantGen/G2F_RESOURCES/mdfiles/GDDPredictFlowering.md

-### Calculate GDD and predict flowering date
+### Calculate GDD and predict GDD needed to flowering

-The following code reads the consensus weather data and the phenotype data to calculate growing degree days (GDD) and predict the average GDD needed to flowering.
+The following code uses the "calcGDD" function (in tools) to calculate growing degree days (GDD) and fits a linear mixed model to predict GDD to flowering for the hybrids tested by the G2F project.

 ```r
 # Load function to calculate GDD